McQueenYung/10Core/README.md

+# 10Core
-# The 10Core apps is only for IOS
+The 10Core apps is only for IOS.